jacobmarble/wireguard-how/content/client/debian/index.md

 ## Get the Server Public Key

+(We're on the server for this section.)

-From the server, print the server's public key.
+Print the server's public key.
 We'll need this soon.
 ```text
 $ sudo wg show wg0